deltaryz/sharez/README.md

 ### Dependencies:
-`slop`, `ffmpeg`, `curl`, `xclip`
+`slop`, `ffmpeg`, `curl`, `xclip`, `tk`

-`pip install keyboard`
+`pip install pysimplegui`

-This script must be run as root, or else the keyboard shortcut to stop recording will not function.

 ### Usage:
-Either manually trigger the script with `sudo python capture.py`, or create a keyboard shortcut that runs that command.
+Either manually trigger the script with `python capture.py`, or create a keyboard shortcut that runs that command.

-The video will stop recording and begin uploading when you press the backslash (`\`) key, and the URL will be copied to the clipboard as soon as it finishes.
+You may then click and drag to select the region to record, at which point the recording will immediately begin.

+There will be a stop button below or above the recording region, which will then immediately upload the video to transfer.sh and copy a shareable URL to the clipboard.

 ### Disclaimer: